MetaSolutionsAB/entrystore.js/README.md

 # Getting started with the API

-Lets do three examples for getting an idea of how to use the API.
+Here are three examples for getting an idea of how to use the API.

 ## Loading an entry - complete walk through
-We start by walking through a complete example for loading an existing entry from an EntryStore repository.
-First we need to load the
-Entrystore.js library, i.e.:
+What follows is a complete example for loading an existing entry from an EntryStore repository.
+First we need to load the Entrystore.js library, i.e.:

-      <script src="../release/all.js"></script>
+      <script src="../dist/all.js"></script>

 Second we need to load the part of the API we need, as the EntryStore.js uses the AMD approach you use the require method for this: